osmedeus/documentation/src/faq.md

 ???+ info "Does Osmedeus Support Windows or ARM based processor?"
     Unfortunately, Osmedeus does not support Windows or ARM based processor.
 Please consider using WSL, Docker or Virtualization software to able to use Osmedeus on your machine.

+???+ info "What are the donation tiers and how much should I donate to be eligible for the premium package?"
+    You can join the [**Patreon here**](https://www.patreon.com/j3ssie) or [**here**](https://docs.osmedeus.org/donation/) to see a private post that contains a download link for premium packages.
+After that you will be invited to the backer channel to get direct support then

 ???+ info "I got some error while installing Osmedeus on my machine.
 How can I fix it?"
     Maybe run `sudo su` first and then run `rm -rf ~/osmedeus-base ~/.osmedeus` and then run the install script again to have a clean installation.

-???+ info "What are the donation tiers and how much should I donate to be eligible for the premium package?"
-    You can join the [**Patreon here**](https://www.patreon.com/j3ssie) or [**here**](https://docs.osmedeus.org/donation/) to see a private post that contains a download link for premium packages.
-After that you will be invited to the backer channel to get direct support then
+???+ info "I got some `Permission denied` errors while installing Osmedeus on my machine even with `sudo`.
+How can I fix it?"
+    Please run `sudo su` first then run the install script again to have a clean installation.

 ???+ question "What is the specification required to run Osmedeus?"
     I recommend using VPS since it takes a lot of network bandwidth, the minimum spec would be 1 CPU 2GB RAM.
 You can of course increase or decrease the threads in the workflow to make it work in any spec